-Dr. Youakim Badr is Full Professor of Data Analytics at the Pennsylvania State University – Great Valley.
+Dr. Youakim Badr is Full Professor of Data Analytics and Artificial Intelligence at the Pennsylvania State University – Great Valley.
 He received his Master’s degree in “Mathematical Modeling and Scientific Software Engineering” from the Francophone University Agency in 1997.
-He earned his Ph.D. in computer science from the French National Institute of Applied Sciences (INSA-Lyon) in 2003, and the Habilitation degree (“Habilitation à diriger des recherches,” the higher doctorate in France) from the University of Lyon in 2013.
+He earned his Ph.D. in computer science (Communicating Information Systems) from the French National Institute of Applied Sciences (INSA-Lyon) in 2003, and the Habilitation degree (“Habilitation à diriger des recherches,” the higher doctorate in France) in Digital Services Ecosystems from the University of Lyon in 2013.

-By leveraging his research activities built around service computing and data analytics, Dr. Badr’s current research strategy aims designing and deploying “Trustworthy AI service systems.”
-He investigates research challenges and business problems from a multidisciplinary and systemic perspective, focusing on the following research areas:
+By leveraging his research activities built around service computing and data analytics, Dr. Badr’s current research strategy aims designing and deploying “Trustworthy AI Service Systems.”
+He investigates research challenges and business problems from a multidisciplinary and systemic perspectives, focusing on the following research areas:

 - AI analytics systems: aim to leverage machine learning (i.e., statistical learning and deep learning) and AI (i.e., NLP and reinforcement learning) in data analytics to draw out meaningful and actionable insights from raw data to inform and drive smart decisions (i.e., optimization, performance), or to verify and disprove scientific models, theories, and hypotheses.

 - Trustworthy AI systems: aim to develop AI systems that are testable, secure, reliable and privacy preserving.
 Towards this goal, multidisciplinary research challenges investigate two different, yet complementary approaches:

 1) a risk management framework to evaluate AI cyber-threats, vulnerabilities, and cyber-risks, and develop mitigation strategies, and